 Working With Stakeholders

-Engaging and building productive working relationships with our stakeholders is at the core of our commitment to being a responsible and responsive company.
+Engaging and building productive working relationships with stakeholders is at the core of Resolute Forest Products’ commitment to sustainability.
 We view a stakeholder as any individual or group that has an interest in or may be affected by – or have an effect on – our operations, initiatives or products.

 Sustainability Oversight and Commitments

-The overall responsibility for our sustainability performance resides with our president and chief executive officer, but we rely on our sustainability committee to support the delivery of our key commitments and implement related plans.
+The overall responsibility for our sustainability performance resides with our president and chief executive officer, and we rely on our sustainability committee to support the delivery of our key commitments and implement related plans.